On Choosing the Poems

 Link to EDA manuscript.
 Originally in Amherst Manuscript # 626, letter to Austin Dickinson (L240).
 Courtesy of Amherst College, Amherst, MA.
 First published in Bolts of Melody (1945), 73, from the set (B), with the first stanza as a quatrain and with the alternative not adopted.

-Dickinson enclosed this poem in a letter to her brother Austin, “about 1861,” according to Thomas Johnson, introduced with the comment, “Father said Frank Conkey – touched you––” Johnson’s note explains:
+Dickinson enclosed this poem in a letter to her brother Austin, “about 1861,” according to Thomas Johnson, and introduced it with the comment, “Father said Frank Conkey – touched you–” (L240).
+Johnson’s note explains:

 There was keen political rivalry between Edward Dickinson, a “straight” Whig, and Ithamar Francis Conkey [1788-1870], a “republican” Whig.
 ED evidently thought that Austin has been “touched” by Conkey’s political thinking.